survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 This information is enough for generating an entire site.
 And this is exactly what I've done with [Antwar](https://github.com/antwarjs/antwar).
 You can find a more elaborate example in that static site generator.

 The technique can be useful for other purposes, such as testing or adding files for webpack to watch.
-In that case you would set up a `require.context` within a file which you then point to through a webpack `entry`.
+In that case, you would set up a `require.context` within a file which you then point to through a webpack `entry`.

 T> Note that webpack will also turn statements written in the form `require('./pages/' + pageName + '.md')` into the `require.context` format!